 As far as the lemon law is concerned, if there is no paperwork to prove that a customer took a vehicle to the dealership for repair, it never happened.
 Dealerships keep track of the work they perform, of course, but do you really want to rely on their records?
 This step of the lemon law claims process is easy – just be sure to get a copy of the work order each time you take the vehicle in for repairs (regardless of whether the dealership actually works on the vehicle during that visit).

-5. Hire a California attorney free of charge.
+5. Hire a California attorney.

 The final step to establishing a lemon law claim is choosing an attorney to prepare, submit, negotiate, and litigate the claim.
 Not just any attorney will do – lemon law is a niche practice area and you want a lawyer with proven success in this field.
 Yorba Linda residents choose Neale & Fhima based on our firm’s: